 This course will introduce climate models, water resource datasets, and regulations used for science-based water resource decision making that affect local communities.
 It is designated to fulfill the natural science general education requirement.
-Prerequisites: CS121 with a C or better.
-Co-requisite: EN111 with a C or better.
+Prerequisites: EN103 with a C or better or appropriate placement score or permission of instructor.